ua-snap/unKML/README.md

     source /usr/local/bin/virtualenvwrapper.sh
     ```

-    And make sure these changes are in effect with:
+    And make sure these changes are in effect by running:

     ```bash
     source ~/.bash_profile